 I have been painting consistently since the early 1980's.
 I paint both in watercolor and acrylics.
 I worked for the Space Shuttle Program in CA and in Houston from 1976 until the Shuttle retired in 2011.
 My work anymore is basically abstract.

-David S Hayden, dba Pueblo West Photography, resides in Pueblo West, CO and developed an interest in photography in 1965 when his brother handed him a Lordox, fully manual 35mm camera.
-His passion for photography really kicked into high gear with the invention of digital photography which he has done exclusively for over 15 years.
+Dave, dba Pueblo West Photography, resides in Pueblo West, CO and developed an interest in photography in 1965 when his brother handed him a Lordox, fully manual 35mm camera.
+His 15-year passion for photography really kicked into high gear with the invention of digital photography.

 For Dave photography, literally “drawing with light, is as much or more about the light than it is about any particular subject matter.
 As a result his interests range from landscape to still life and product photography.
 For the past few years he has photographed numerous events ranging from outdoor events for the Southern Colorado Horseman’s Society and the Pueblo Zoo to “black tie” events for the Red Cross, Pueblo City County Library District and the Sangre de Cristo Arts Center.

 I have always had a passion for Art.
 When I was younger I expressed myself through dance and writing poetry.
 Then I became a mother and I believe my creativity went into raising my family.
 I became an Occupational Therapist in 1993.
 It was a great career, but my dream of becoming an artist never left me.
 In 2014 I went to a Plein Air workshop that was taught by Teresa Vito.
 That decision was a game changer for me.
 I found such joy painting outside.
 Painting outside helps me feel the energy of the place put that energy into my paintings!
 I take the natural beauty around me and commit it to canvas for all to experience and enjoy!